Personalization of Large Language Models: A Survey

 \subsection{Personalized Datasets \emph{without} Ground-Truth Text}

 Personalized datasets that are useful for indirect evaluation of the generated text via a downstream application are by far the most common, as they do not require an actual set of ground-truth text written by individual users, and instead can leverage user attributes and other interaction data, to generate personalized text, and then this text is used to enhance another arbitrary model such as a recommendation approach.
 Such datasets that can be used in this fashion are shown in Table~\ref{tab:dataset-taxonomy} in the following categories, including, \textsc{\bf recommendation}, \textsc{\bf classification}, \textsc{\bf dialogue}, and \textsc{\bf question answering}.
-By leveraging such evaluation strategy enables one to leverage any commonly used dataset that has been used for a variety of different personalization tasks such as recommendation, classification and so on.
-However, such criticism to this approach is that we can only demonstrate that using the text is useful for the downstream application, but not that the text was actually meaningful or relevant to the user.
-For instance, the generated text could be a string of random words, which we then obtain an embedding via sentence transformer, and then augment the existing user embedding with this embedding from the generated text, and demonstrate that by using this additional information, we can improve the performance of downstream tasks, highlighting the potential value of this approach while acknowledging its inability to validate user-specific relevance directly.
+Leveraging such category of evaluation strategy enables one to leverage any commonly used dataset that has been used for a variety of different personalization tasks such as recommendation, classification, and so on.
+However, a criticism of this approach is that we can only demonstrate that using the text is useful for the downstream application, but not that the text was actually meaningful or relevant to the user.
+On the other hand, for instance, generated intermediate tokens or embeddings can be used to augment user embeddings.
+The augmented embeddings are then shown to improve the performance of downstream tasks, highlighting the potential value of this approach while acknowledging its inability to validate user-specific relevance directly.